VincentDirac/thtk-Unpack_All_in_One/thtk/README.thdat.txt

        BGM archives are not supported by the thdat utility.

 BUGS
-       The format used by TH03-TH05 uses separate encryption keys for each en窶 try in the archives, as well as one key for the entry list.
-It is  not known  if these keys are computed from the entries, or if they are ran窶 domly assigned.
+       The format used by TH03-TH05 uses separate encryption keys for each en‐ try in the archives, as well as one key for the entry list.
+It is  not known  if these keys are computed from the entries, or if they are ran‐ domly assigned.
 They are currently set to constant values.

        Original TH08 and TH09 archives contain a  large  amount  of  encrypted